digitie/transmission-remote-dotnet/trunk/README.txt

  * Első András has made a number of notable contributions including SSL, speed graphs, GeoIP support and many small patches.
  * Thank you to all the following users kind enough to translate this application:
     * Romaric R. for the French translation.
     * benba for the German translation.
     * drphrozen for the Danish translation.
     * Első András for the Hungarian translation.
     * liuzhiyi for the Chinese translation.
-    * Woodzu for the Polish translation.
+    * Woodzu and joannacichon83 for the Polish translation.
     * RayTracer for the Turkish translation.
     * Alexey Komarov for the Russian translation.

 ABOUT
 ----------------------------